 Software tools for physical commodities

 When it comes to CTRM systems, the complexity of functions increases.
-The company’s needs in software terms are different when you trade coffee, for example, or other materials like metals.
+A company’s software needs are different when you trade coffee, for example, or other materials like metals.
 Back in 1986, Hirotaka Takeuchi and Ikujiro Nonaka introduced the term of scrum in their “New Product Development Game” article, published in Harvard Business Review.

 Agile software development

-In order to explain what scrum is, we should first have a better idea what agile product development is.
+In order to explain what scrum is, we should first have a better idea what ‘agile’ product development is.
 Agile software development is a set of virtual assets and techniques founded under the Agile Manifesto.
 It includes solutions, which develop collaborative efforts in adaptive planning, self-organizing, early product development and delivery and continuous improvement.
 Also, it supports the speed and flexibility in terms of change.

-Now that we have a better idea of agile development, let’s move to our main topic: scrum.
+Now that we have a better idea of agile development, let’s move back to our main topic: scrum.
 Scrum is an agile framework for fulfilling multiplex business projects.
 It benefits the end users who use a software product with a scrum development framework in many ways.
 It offers them solutions in prioritizing large to-do lists, manages teamwork and communication and of course brings faster responses to changes.

-Let’s explain a scrum methodology with 4 clear and easy steps:
+We can explain a scrum methodology with 4 clear and easy steps: